soluble-io/soluble-mediatools/docs/index.md

 [![License](https://poser.pugx.org/soluble/mediatools/license.png)](https://packagist.org/packages/soluble/mediatools)

 Toolbox for video conversions, transcoding, querying, thumbnailing... wraps around ffmpeg and ffprobe.
+Relies on [symfony/process](https://symfony.com/doc/current/components/process.html) under the hood and generally likes PSR (psr-log, psr-container), tastes php 7.1 in strict mode, prefer immutability over fluent interfaces and ensure that substitution is possible when you need to customize (SOLID friendly).

 ## Status

-Not yet 1.0 but what is documented works pretty well ;)
+Not yet 1.0 but what is documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a smooth experience.
+But this project is young and would ❤️ to meet new contributors !

 ???+ Info "Note for developers"

-    - Mediatools is [opensource](https://github.com/soluble-io/soluble-mediatools/blob/master/LICENSE.md) PHP 7.1+ project and :heart: pull requests and [contributors](https://github.com/soluble-io/soluble-mediatools/blob/master/CONTRIBUTING.md).
+    - Mediatools is an [opensource](https://github.com/soluble-io/soluble-mediatools/blob/master/LICENSE.md) PHP 7.1+ library and :heart: pull requests and [contributors](https://github.com/soluble-io/soluble-mediatools/blob/master/CONTRIBUTING.md).

     - Mediatools will preferably use PSR standards.
 It currently allows injection of any PSR-3 compatible logger and provides integrations for PSR-11 container interface.